Utah EMT Schools for EMT-Basic and EMT-Intermediate Programs

 Bachelor of Science in Emergency Services Administration

-Dixie State College of Utah (DSC) is a 4-year, public school located in St. George.
-It awards certificates, associate's degrees and bachelor's degrees in over 40 disciplines.
+Dixie State University, formerly Dixie State College, reached university status in 2013.
+This 4-year, public school awards certificates, associate degrees and bachelor's degrees in over 40 disciplines.
 Programs are available in health, English, math and science, emergency services, business, communication, computer and information technology, music, nursing and education.

 Enrollees of this program learn to perform various advanced life support procedures, such as oral intubation, IV therapy and how to conduct an electrocardiogram (EKG) test.
 The syllabus also addresses the treatment of patients who are in advanced stages of shock.